28 JULY – 8 AUGUST 2022

 Birmingham is perfectly located to attract people to the Games and to ensure that the benefits of hosting extend from the city and region, across the UK and the Commonwealth.

 The 2022 Games was originally granted to Durban, which would have been the first African host of the Games.
-Unfortunately, Durban was unable to deliver the Games, and the Commonwealth Games Federation had to find a replacement in 2017, which reduced preparation form the usual 7 years to only 4.
+Unfortunately, Durban was unable to deliver the Games, and the Commonwealth Games Federation had to find a replacement in 2017, which reduced preparation from the usual 7 years to only 4.
 Birmingham was already preparing a bid for 2026, and with 95% of the competition venues already in place, Birmingham became a prudent and innovative replacement for Durban by bringing its bid forward to 2022.

 Furthermore, Birmingham’s Games are set to be the most inclusive ones yet.